starburstdata/SA-Galaxy-Workshop/Module_Two_Cluster_Creation_And_Admin/readme.md

 - Catalog Specifics [10-15 Mins] Slides

 - Group Work: Creating a Cluster [10-15 Mins] Slides / Live Work

-- Group Work: Attach Catalog from Module 1 to the newly created Cluster [5 - 10 Mins] Slides / Live Work
+    - Part of this exercise will be attaching the Catalog created from Module 1 to the new cluster